Satsaa/Nomodbot/misc/ideas.md

 ## Provide max length when calling command plugins
 Helps plugins limiting message lengths with accurate variables

-## Vital flag for commands
+## Vital flag for command plugins
-Prevent extinction of commands that have this flag enabled
+Prevent extinction of command plugins that have this flag enabled
 E.g. dont allow deletion of the last alias of the "command" plugin
-- If there is no alias for command, commands cannot be created nor edited
+- (If there is no alias for command, commands cannot be created nor edited)

 ## Data file types
 Support file types and derive types from the file type